biicode/docs/c++/examples/flatbuffers.rst

-Now, you could charge the file "monster.fbs" and generate a C++ header for tables/structs:
+Now, you can charge the file "monster.fbs" and generate a C++ header for tables/structs:

 .. code-block:: bash